-- Link to more in-depth content, such as a webpage, podcast, and news release.
+- Link to more in-depth content, such as a web page, video or news release.

 - Use a URL shortener to keep the character length down on links.
-Use GSA's http://go.usa.gov shortener for .gov links and you can use many other options, like http://bit.ly/, for links to non-government websites.
+Use GSA's http://go.usa.gov shortener for .gov links; there are many other options, like http://bit.ly/, for links to non-government websites.

 - Tag topics of ongoing interest using a hashtag to allow for easy searching (e.g., #solar).
 Use the same hashtag on all tweets related to specific outreach campaigns.

 - Check your spelling.
 You can't correct errors.
 You may be able to delete a post, but it will often still appear in others' searches.
 Plus, if someone retweets your tweet before you delete it, it will live on indefinitely.

 - Don't tweet about things you wouldn't talk about under normal circumstances.
 If you don't want to see it on the front page of the newspaper, don't tweet it.